michaelknigge/spf-editor/README.md

 # Request or offer to SPF/SE users
 If you have other releases of SPF/SE and would like to see them here, please contact me an I'll add them here.

-Wouldn't it be great if (the latest release of) SPF/SE 8.0 would also be available here?

 # SPF/SE 365
 SPF/SE 365 is the latest version released by Tim Tetivia.
 If you are a new user you should go with this release.
 See this [README-v365](README-v365.md) for further information about the available SPF/SE 365 releases and the provided custom installer.

 # SPF/SE 8.0
-Unfortunately I never owned a SPF/SE 8.0 release.
-If you have one, please send it to me and I will make it available here.
-I'd like to have one here.
+Unfortunately I never owned a SPF/SE 8.0 release, but a SPF/SE 8.0 user sent me one - thank you!
+See this [README-v8](README-v8.md) for further information about the available SPF/SE 8.0 releases.
+Note that a custom installer is not provided.

 # SPF/SE 7.0
 Unfortunately I never owned a SPF/SE 7.0 release, but a SPF/SE 7.0 user sent me one - thank you!
 See this [README-v7](README-v7.md) for further information about the available SPF/SE 7.0 releases and the provided custom installer.